JuliaGPU/GemmKernels.jl/README.md

 - _Epilogues_ copy tiles of the resultant matrix to global memory, and can be used to implement arbitrary post-processing, such as adding a bias vector to the resultant matrix.

 Each of these components corresponds to a set of functions with a predetermined interface.
-These functions can be customised by the user through Julia' multiple dispatch functionality.
+These functions can be customised by the user through Julia's multiple dispatch functionality.

 The package includes 2 user-facing interfaces: a fully-featured interface (see e.g. `test/matmul.jl`) and a BLAS-like interface (see e.g. `test/blas.jl`).